-Racial misclassification in death records leads to an underestimation of mortality rates in Al/AN populations.3
+Racial misclassification in death records leads to an underestimation of mortality rates in AI/AN populations.3

-The chronic liver disease and cirrhosis death rate in this service area is 49.2 per 100,000 among Al/ANs.
-This rate is higher than the rate of 8.0 per 100,000 people in the general population.
+The chronic liver disease and cirrhosis death rate in this service area is 25.7 per 100,000 among Al/ANs compared with a rate of 6.3 per 100,000 in the general population.
 This difference is statistically significant.

-The alcohol-induced death rate among Al/AN in this service area is not available.
-The rate among the general population is 5.2 per 100,000 people.
+The alcohol-induced death rate among Al/ANs in this service area (16.3 per 100,000) is also higher than the rate in the general population (3.4 per 100,000).
+This difference is statistically significant.